Tiger FM

 The Electoral Commission Returning Officer for Kampala District, Jennifer Kobutungi, has explained why the Commission conducted a stakeholders’ training ahead of the 2026 General Elections.

-“We have had a successful stakeholders’ workshop that cut across different sectors.
-We trained them because we wanted them to be on the same page with us.
-They need to understand where we have come from and where we are heading in regard to the polling process,” she said.
+“We have held a successful stakeholders’ workshop that cut across different sectors.
+We trained them to ensure they are on the same page with us.
+They need to understand where we have come from and where we are heading in the polling process,” she said.

 Kobutungi added that the training has given the Commission confidence that the stakeholders who attended are now familiar with their roles during the elections.

-“They now know how polling stations will be set up and who will be present there.
+“They now know how polling stations will be set up and who will be present.
 We are very ready,” she said.

-She clarified that voters in barracks, prisons, and hospitals will be allowed to vote, but will use the polling stations where they originally registered, as there will be no polling stations inside those facilities.
+She clarified that voters in barracks, prisons, and hospitals will be allowed to vote, but they must use the polling stations where they originally registered, as there will be no polling stations inside those facilities.

-“I urge all Ugandans to go and vote on January 15, 2026.
-The BVVK kit is mandatory, and you cannot vote unless it is used.
-Do not worry about the internet because it will be available, and trained polling officials will guide voters.
+“I urge all Ugandans to go and vote on 15 January 2026.
+The BVVK kit is mandatory, and you cannot vote without it.
+Do not worry about internet connectivity, as it will be available, and trained polling officials will guide voters.
 However, come early to avoid congestion.
 Voting will start at 7:00 a.m. and end at 4:00 p.m.,” she said.

-In a statement issued through the media, Museveni said the declaration was made in exercise of the powers conferred upon him by Section 2(2) of the Public Holidays Act.
+In a statement issued through the media, Museveni said the declaration was made under the powers conferred upon him by Section 2(2) of the Public Holidays Act.